Platte Purchase: Settlement

-The U.S. Government set up a General Land Office in Plattsburg, Missouri to handle the settlement.
+The U.S. Government set up a United States General Land Office in Plattsburg, Missouri to handle the settlement.
 Much of the land was dispensed as military land warrants to veterans of the War of 1812 (and later Mexican–American War).
 Under the terms of the program, which was expanded in 1855, the 160-acre land grants could be given to military descendants and those grants could be sold.

 Initial settlement was concentrated in the Town of Barry in south Platte County.
 Almost overnight, Platte County became the second-largest county in the state, and Weston, Missouri ("West Town") was second only to St. Louis, Missouri in the state.
 St. Joseph would subsequently become the second-largest city in the state in the early settlement days.
 Since the purchase opened up a new slave area, the area was settled primarily by slaveholders from the Upper South: Virginia, Tennessee and Kentucky.
 They brought enslaved African Americans with them or purchased them at slave markets, to work such Southern commodity crops as the labor-intensive hemp and tobacco.
 These were grown in the southern portion of the purchase, where farms and plantations had access to the Missouri River for shipping to market.
 The northern portion of the purchase attracted fewer Southerners and slaveholding was rare.

+Geography

 Today the Platte Purchase area is among the most rural areas in Missouri.
 St. Joseph and Maryville, Missouri are the only communities totally within the purchase area that have populations greater than 10,000.
 Kansas City, Missouri has influenced the area, expanding its boundaries into southern Platte County.

+Counties

+A list of counties in the Platte Purchase region of Missouri including 2024 population estimates.